Services for Faculty and Staff

 The library collections are geared to the needs of first and second year students.
 Those involved in selection must remain mindful of this overarching criterion.
 Other factors include collection balance, depth, and age of materials; user demand; new course needs and so forth, in accord with the UW Colleges library collection development policy.
 Funding does not permit the development of collections in faculty research areas, but we do offer an extensive array of electronic finding tools and an excellent interlibrary loan system with daily van delivery among the UW campuses throughout the state, and a network extending to other countries, if necessary.

 Faculty and instructional academic staff are encouraged to participate in materials selection for the library.
 Your suggestions are always welcome.
-Feel free to send emails, brochures, reviews, tear sheets, or complete the recommendation for purchase form.
+Feel free to send emails, brochures, reviews or tear sheets.
 There is also a more structured program for making recommendations: the "Choice-on-Cards" program.
 Choice is a monthly book review journal published by the Association of College and Research Libraries.
 It reviews titles appropriate for academic libraries.
 We subscribe to Choice in a 4x6 card format, in which one book review is printed on each card.
 This format allows us to divide the month's reviews by discipline, routing to you the cards in your subject area.
 "Choice-on-Cards" benefits our students, who will utilize the materials you select, and serves you by notifying you of recently published titles in your field.

 A request for "Choice-on-Cards" selectors will be emailed to you at the beginning of each academicyear.
 If you would like to receive "Choice-on-Cards" reviews each month, please complete and return the form.
 You may wish to contact other members of your local department to designate one member to be the selector, or you all may wish to participate.
 Your expertise in helping to shape our library collection is very important and much appreciated.